chrisstaudinger/HomeGrownLocal-2-sided-marketplace-Rails-App/README.md

 * As a user, I want to be able to edit my ad, so that I can update it when required

-16. Provide Wireframes for your App.
+**16. Provide Wireframes for your App.**

 ![](https://github.com/chrisstaudinger/home-grown-local/blob/readme/app/assets/resources/readme%20screenshot%20attachments/Wireframe.png?raw=true "Wireframes")

-17. Describe the way tasks are allocated and tracked in your project.
+**17. Describe the way tasks are allocated and tracked in your project.**

 ![](https://github.com/chrisstaudinger/home-grown-local/blob/readme/app/assets/resources/readme%20screenshot%20attachments/kanban-board-1.png?raw=true "Kanban Board")

 Please refer to the **[Project Management](#Project-Management-And-Agile-Development)** section for details

-18. Discuss how Agile methodology is being implemented in your project.
+**18. Discuss how Agile methodology is being implemented in your project.**

 Please refer to the **[Project Management](#Project-Management-And-Agile-Development)** section for details

-19. Provide an overview and description of your Source control process.
+**19. Provide an overview and description of your Source control process.**

 ![](https://github.com/chrisstaudinger/home-grown-local/blob/readme/app/assets/resources/readme%20screenshot%20attachments/github-3.png?raw=true "Version Control Image")
 ![](https://github.com/chrisstaudinger/home-grown-local/blob/readme/app/assets/resources/readme%20screenshot%20attachments/github-2.png?raw=true "Version Control Image")

 Please refer to the **[Version / Source-Control](#Version-/-Source-Control)** section for details

-20. Provide an overview and description of your Testing process.
+**20. Provide an overview and description of your Testing process.**

 Manual testing was apparent throughout the entire application build.
 Please refer to the **[Version / Source-Control](#Version-/-Source-Control)** section, as it explains how some of the testing process and how abundant testing was in building this application.